callumrollo/callumrollo.github.io/content/articles/packaging.md

 Slug: packaging
 Summary: How to package your Python code to PyPI and conda-forge

-*Opening points for talk*

-- Explain why we package
-- Show that the package we're about to make is not there already
-- Explain how conda is downstream of pip, pip is generalist

 ### The scenario

 You've written a kick-ass Python script for solving your knotty scientific problem and you want to share it with your peers, great!
 How do you do this though?
 Sure, you could email it to interested parties like it's 1995, post it on twitter, or seed USBs loaded with code in strategic university car parks.
 There is, however, a far superior solution.
 Packaging.